 Communication technologies enable vehicles to exchange information with other vehicles about objects detected by on-board sensors in real time, thus providing the technological basis for collective environmental perception.
 Intuitive human-machine interaction concepts ensure high user acceptance of these technologies.
 IMAGinE employs advanced simulation systems to analyse to what extent cooperative driving maneuvers increase traffic efficiency.

 The IMAGinE project consortium consists of twelve German partners and brings together leading companies from the automotive industry, small- and medium-sized businesses focusing on simulation, an academic institution, and a public road management company.
-IMAGinE is funded by Germany’s Federal Ministry for Economic Affairs and Energy.
+IMAGinE is funded by Germany’s Federal Ministry for Economic Affairs and Climate Action.

 Creating Opportunities Through Cooperation in Road Traffic